-With the web-based utility, it is easy to configure and manage the router.
-The web-based utility can be used on any Windows, Macintosh or UNIX OS with a Web browser, such as Microsoft the Internet Explorer, Mozilla Firefox or Apple Safari.
+With a Web-based utility, it is easy to configure and manage the rouer.
+The Web-based utility can be used on any Windows, Macintosh or UNIX OS with a Web browser, such as Microsoft Internet Explorer, Mozilla Firefox or Apple Safari.

-Follow the steps below to log in to your router.
+Follow the steps below to log into your router.

-- 1. Set up the TCP/IP Protocol in Obtain an IP address automatically mode on your computer. - 2.
+- Set up the TCP/IP Protocol in Obtain an IP address automatically mode on your computer. - 2.
 Visit http://tplinkwifi.net, and log in with the username and password you set for the router.
 The default one is admin (all lowercase) for both username and password.

-If the login window does not appear, please refer to the "FAQ" section.
+If the login window does not appear, please refer to FAQ Section.